would you like your child to learn a different language?

 Is there a fee?

-Register your student for the Language Lab for the 2022-2023 school year.
+Please click here to register your student for the Language Lab for the 2023-2024 school year and pay the licensing fee.